Olive Tapenade Crusted Cod and Rosé Braised Fennel

 - Preheat the oven to 200°C (180°C fan) 400°F (350°F convection).

-- Season both sides of the cod with salt and pepper then, mix the tapenade and two-thirds of the breadcrumbs and spread over the top of the fish.
+- Season both sides of the cod with salt and pepper.
+Then, mix the tapenade and two-thirds of the breadcrumbs and spread over the top of the fish.
 It is easier but slightly messier to do this with your fingers.

 - Place the cod on top of the cooked fennel or cook it on its own on a lightly oiled metal baking tray.
 Cook for 10-15 minutes, depending on the size of your piece of fish.
 A single piece will take longer.
-Check after 10 minutes, and once you see the large flakes starting to separate, take a look at the centre, it should no longer be cold and should gently flake when you push it.
+Check after 10 minutes, and once you see the large flakes starting to separate, take a look at the centre.
+It should no longer be cold and should flake gently when you push it.
 If it doesn’t flake, put it back in the oven for 2 minutes before checking again.
-Remember, the fish will continue to cook for a few minutes, so it is worth playing a waiting game and keep checking every 2 minutes at this stage.
+Remember, the fish will continue to cook for a few minutes, so it is worth playing a waiting game and checking every 2 minutes at this stage.

 Make Your Own Olive Tapenade:

-- Make the salty, pungent tapenade for the recipe above and use any leftovers as a topping for crostini, stirred through pasta or boiled potatoes or spread on a sandwich.
+- Make the salty, pungent tapenade for the recipe above and use any leftovers as a topping for crostini stirred through pasta or boiled potatoes or spread on a sandwich.
 I love it dotted on tomatoes too.
 The saltiness makes it the perfect thing to dip into alongside a glass of rosé before dinner.

-- Use the side of a knife to squish the olives then rip them to remove the stones.
+- Use the side of a knife to squish the olives, then rip them to remove the stones.
 Discard the stones.

-- Put all the olives, capers, anchovies and garlic in a food processor and pulse until you have a fine mush.
+- Put the olives, capers, anchovies and garlic in a food processor and pulse until you have a fine mush.
 Alternatively, crush in a mortar and pestle or chop finely with a knife.

 - Add the olive oil and the juice and zest of half a lemon and mix or blend again.
 Taste and add more lemon juice and zest as needed.
 A jar will last for a week in the fridge.